doorkn-b/Procedural-Cave-Generation/README.md

 # Procedural Cave Generation
 This repository contains the a Procedural Cave Generation project I have created.
-This cave generation underlies the concept and process of Cellular Automata.
+This cave generation underlies the concept of Cellular Automata.
 In consise, the process involves transforming with respect to it's neighbouring tiles to organize random noise into desired patterns.

 # Examples
 ![alt text](https://github.com/doorkn-b/Procedural-Cave-Generation/blob/master/CaveExample.gif)